sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 Goofys
 ------

-Goofys is a tool written in golang to mount S3 boject store.
+Goofys is a tool written in golang to mount S3 object stores.
 Information may be found at the :ref:`goofys <goofys>` page.

 =======
 Backups